Mark Campbell – Founder of Pocket Anatomy, Multimedia Designer

 Any major influencers along the way?

 The late Rory O'Connor was a huge inspiration to me.
-Sadly, Rory passed away two years ago now.
+Sadly, Rory passed away in 2013.
 He was a great guy and a great influence.
-As well as a musician and founding member of the Galway2040 initiative, Rory was the former MD of Hewlett Packard in Galway.
+As well as a musician and founding member of the Galway2040 initiative, Rory was the former MD of Hewlett Packard in Galway and Chairman of the GMIT Governing Body.
 He had strong sense of inclusiveness when it came to innovation.
 Rory was the type of character that you'd meet for a cup of coffee and think, 'I really want to meet this guy again.
 He really gets what we're trying to do.'
 There are interesting initiatives, in other parts of the world, where they match up people who are close to retirement age and people who are starting companies.
 They recognise that you have all this knowledge and experience on one hand, and all this energy and enthusiasm, without all the experience, on the other.
 And you should stick those two components together.
 So Rory and myself would be an example of that.
 He took a really keen interest in what we were doing.
 He was really generous with his time and brought a great sense of wisdom and humour into our team meetings.
 In one of our meetings he came along with a big toblerone bar, one of those jumbo ones, gave everyone a piece and said, 'Each of the triangle points represent the key elements in software innovation - people, business and technology.
 You can't have a successful innovative project without those three and don't think of them in isolation - they always have to be in collaboration'.

 Other people like Paul Gilson, our first customer, who has been with us through thick and thin.
 He's been very good with his time, a very generous individual and very supportive about what we do.
 They're the things that you never forget when you're starting out and even now, when we're trying to grow the company, he's still available and still makes time for us.